 As all eyes will be on the Olympic Games in Tokyo, Denmark too eyes a unique opportunity to profit from great publicity.
-Denmark will establish its National House at Hibiya Park - one of the Olympic Games’ official live sites in the city.
+Denmark will establish its National House at Hibiya Park – right next to one of the Olympic Games’ official live sites.

-The export and branding initiative will aim to showcase the very best of what Denmark has to offer within quality of life, design, sustainable living, healthcare, welfare, food and smart cities whilst reaching out to the world press, visitors to the Olympic and Paralympic Games 2020, and to key B2B contacts and clients of Danish organisations and enterprises in Japan.
+The pavilion will showcase the very best of what Denmark has to offer within quality of life, design, sustainable living, healthcare, welfare, food and smart cities whilst reaching out to the world press, visitors to the Olympic and Paralympic Games and to key B2B contacts.

-The pavilion will be built around the iconic Hibiya Park fountain and will be constructed of 4000-5000 specially designed chairs.
-The pavilion will be made from recycled plastic, old sails and wood from Fukushima.
+The pavilion will be built around the iconic Hibiya Park fountain and will be constructed with specially designed chairs.
+The pavilion will be made from recycled plastic and wood from Fukushima.
 After the Olympics, the pavilion will be disassembled and the chairs will be reused and live on for many years to come, giving the pavilion an afterlife with minimal waste.

 The fountain will function as the centrepiece for the pavilion and a circular walkway around it will be the main entrance to the exhibitions.

-The Danish Pavilion will be a result of the long and respectful collaboration between Denmark and Japan and is built on the two nations’ shared love for design.
+The Denmark Pavilion will be a result of the long and respectful collaboration between Denmark and Japan and is built on the two nations’ shared love for design.

 A heightened awareness of Denmark’s strengths and competencies is crucial to increase exports, cultural exchange and tourism to Denmark.
 The aim is to brand Denmark within business, culture, sport and tourism.

-The pavilion is approximately 300 m2 in size with space for exhibitions, activities and B2B events.
+The pavilion is approximately 500 m2 with space for exhibitions, activities and B2B events.
 International press and influencers can get good pictures and stories about Denmark.
-Visitors can be inspired by Danish ideas and answers to global issues and Danish companies and organisations can meet and develop business relationships.
+Visitors can be inspired by Danish ideas and examples of solutions to global issues and Danish companies and organisations can meet and develop business relationships.

 Hibiya Park is Tokyo’s version of NYC’s Central Park.
 The park is centrally located just south of the Imperial Palace, approximately 2 km from the Olympic Village and has a naturally high footfall.
 Furthermore, the park has been selected as one of several 'live sites' - featuring big screens and festivities during the Olympic Games.